 This Alberta Government-funded three-year program unites agriculture stakeholders to build data literacy, identify solutions, and enable widespread ag tech adoption for a more transparent and productive food system.

-The Challenge We're Addressing
+The Challenge We're Addressing.

 Agricultural technology holds immense potential, yet its benefits remain out of reach for many.
 While digital tools promise transformative benefits – from enhanced sustainability to significant cost savings – adoption remains fragmented.
 Success requires more than technology alone: it demands understanding the real barriers different stakeholders face, establishing trusted data practices, and creating policies that support meaningful change across our entire agri-food supply chain.

-ABDIAG Objectives & Outcomes
+ABDIAG Objectives & Outcomes.

 Digital agriculture transformation works best when built on real-world experience and stakeholder collaboration.
-Over three years, the Alberta Digitalization Agriculture Program is gathering insights from agricultural producers, food processors, ag tech innovators, and policymakers to develop data-driven solutions that serve everyone in Canada's agri-food system.
+Over three years, the Alberta Digitalization Agriculture Program (ABDIAG) is gathering insights from agricultural producers, food processors, ag tech innovators, and policymakers to develop data-driven solutions that serve everyone in Canada's agri-food system.

-Through targeted agricultural research and direct stakeholder engagement, the Simpson Centre will focus on three core areas:
+Through targeted agricultural research and direct stakeholder engagement, The Simpson Centre will focus on three core areas:

 -